OffchainLabs/arbitrum-tutorials/packages/ETH_Deposit/README.md

 ####  Payment.sol:

 * This contract executes a deposit transaction via `Inbox.depositEth(address destination)` on the Kovan testnet.
-This transfers funds to the Bridge contract on the L1 and credits the same funds to you inside the Arbitrum chain at the specified address
+This transfers funds to the Bridge contract on the L1 and credits the same funds to you inside the Arbitrum chain at the specified address.

 ## Curious to see the output on the Arbitrum chain?